-Part of making your website as welcoming to visitors as possible and keeping them there long enough to convert them to patients, is developing an appropriate color scheme.
-We have compiled some tips to help you decide which colors are right for your site.
+Part of making your website as welcoming to visitors as possible and keeping them there long enough to convert them to patients is developing an appropriate color scheme.
+We have compiled some tips to help you decide which colors are right for your site and help a good page experience.

 General Color Tips